Courses LMS Tools

 - Can't edit or delete your own post?
 Contact your instructor and clarify your instructor's policy on editing or deleting your own post.
 Professors decide whether students can edit or delete their own posts in the forum and topic settings.

-- Click "Forums" in the left tool menu.
+- Click "Discussions" in the left tool menu.

 - Select the topic title.